deronaucoin/pfquiz/README.md

-This repo houses my responses to the interview questions for Practice Fusion.
+This repo houses my responses to the pre-interview home questions for Practice Fusion.

 The SQL section answers are found under sqlqueries.sql.